 With North Central Florida’s warm and humid climate, we are lucky to have hundreds of great landscape trees to choose from.
 While this list is by no means comprehensive, it should give you a great start to adorning your landscape.

 Obviously, deciding on which tree is best for you starts with your landscape goals and capacities.
-You’ll also want to plant it in an area where it can flourish and won’t cause any challenges to your property, which may require trimming or removing existing trees in the landscape.
-This may sound daunting but Gaston’s Tree Service is here to help.
-Our team, with certified arborists on staff, has the knowledge and experience to help get your landscape goals off the ground.
-Contact us today.
+You’ll also want to plant it in an area where it can flourish and won’t cause any challenges to your property.
+Look for a natural spot that minimizes the need to trim or remove existing trees in the landscape.